|Becoming a Member of WCAVA|

 Membership is not open to organisations that are politically driven or affiliated.

-The Board may decide to include INDIVIDUAL MEMBERS who:
+The Board may decide to include INDIVIDUAL MEMBERS that we would define as a 'Community Activist' who:

 The number of individuals that can become members is limited to no more than one third of the total number of non-public sector organisations in membership.
 If there are more applications for individual membership than this allows for, the decision on who to admit for individual membership will be decided by the Board on the basis of seeking to ensure that the overall membership reflects as far as possible, all sections of the community (eg new and emerging communities, women, disabled people, rural dwellers, young people etc.).